 - Experience the rich culture of Gurung and Thakali settlements in place such as Marpha, and Manang

-Annapurna Circuit Trek 14 Days Detailed Itinerary
+Annapurna Circuit Trek 14 Days Itinerary in detail

 Day 01: Arrival in Kathmandu